 This environment variable Does this ACC_DEVICE_TYPE Controls which accelerator device to use when executing accelerator regions, if the program has been compiled to use more than one different type of device.
 The value of this environment variable is implementation-defined, and currently may be the string NVIDIA, or HOST.
 ACC_DEVICE_NUM Controls the default device number to use when executing accelerator regions.
 The value of this environment variable must be a nonnegative integer between zero and the number of devices attached to the host.
+PGI_ACC_BUFFERSIZE For NVIDIA CUDA devices, this defines the size of the pinned buffer used to transfer data between host and device.
+PGI_ACC_CUDA_PROFSTOP Set to 1 (or any positive value) to tell the PGI runtime environment to insert an 'atexit(cuProfilerStop)' call upon exit.
+This behavior may be desired in the case where a profile is incomplete or where a message is issued to call cudaProfilerStop().
+PGI_ACC_DEBUG Set to 1 to instruct the PGI runtime to generate information about device memory allocation, data movement, kernel launches, and more.
+PGI_ACC_DEBUG is designed mostly for use in debugging the runtime itself, but it may be helpful in understanding how the program interacts with the device.
+Expect copious amounts of output.
+PGI_ACC_GANGLIMIT When set to any value greater than zero, limit the number of gangs (CUDA thread blocks) that will be launched by a kernel to that value.
+Set to zero to allow an unlimited number of gangs.
 PGI_ACC_NOTIFY When set to an integer value, the value is used as a bit mask to print information about kernel launches (value 1), data transfers (value 2), wait operations or synchronizations with the device (value 4), region entry/exit (value 8), and data allocate/free (value 16).
 PGI_ACC_TIME Enables a lightweight profiler to measure data movement and accelerator kernel execution time and print a summary at the end of program execution.
-PGI_ACC_BUFFERSIZE For NVIDIA CUDA devices, this defines the size of the pinned buffer used to transfer data between host and device.
-PGI_ACC_GANGLIMIT For NVIDIA CUDA devices, this defines the maximum number of gangs (CUDA thread blocks) that will be launched by a kernel.